PEO vs ASO vs HRO - What is the difference?

 The ASO acronym has been defined using a few different terms, i.e. Administrative Services Only, Administrative Services Outsourcing, or Administrative Services Organization.

-All these provide an essential benefit to businesses (clients) by offering a suite of services similar to the PEO arrangement, such as payroll and tax compliance, human resources, and insurance administrative services, including assistance with finding, implementing, and managing workers' compensation and employee benefits.
-The significant difference between the PEO and the ASO is the co-employment relationship.
-Unlike the PEO arrangement, the employer retains the employer of record status with the ASO, and all payroll taxes are reported and filed using the client's FEIN.
+All these benefit businesses (clients) by offering a suite of services similar to the PEO arrangement, such as payroll and tax compliance, human resources, and insurance administrative services, including assistance with finding, implementing, and managing workers' compensation and employee benefits.

-So why would you choose the ASO option?
-Similar to the PEO, the ASO option provides a bundled suite of services to help you manage your business more effectively.
+Like the PEO, the ASO option provides a bundled suite of services to help you manage your business more effectively.
 Although the ASO arrangement is not a co-employment arrangement, it is designed to minimize your risks and liabilities through outsourcing key employment-related tasks and responsibilities to industry experts.
 The following are a few reasons you may consider the ASO option over the PEO option:

-• The Co-employment relationship.
-A simple definition - even though businesses do not lose control over their employees in the PEO relationship, it is still a common fear for some business owners to consider this option.
 Under the ASO model, you retain the employer of record status and gain the same level of service and access to a team of professionals and industry experts to help manage your business more effectively.

-• I have a low SUTA rate and low employee turnover.
-A simple definition - under the ASO arrangement, you retain your own SUTA rate but gain access to a team of professionals to assist with unemployment claims and administration as they occur.
+• I have a low SUTA rate and low employee turnover: A simple definition – under the ASO arrangement, you retain your own SUTA rate but gain access to a team of professionals to assist with unemployment claims and administration as they occur.

 ASO is a strategy that most businesses take.
 When considering an Administrative Services Outsourcing (ASO) solution, your business can reap the benefits of easier management conveniently done for your company’s interest.
 The ASO solution involves many business transaction-based human resources services, including payroll, employee data management, and benefits support.